 Forming in-game guilds based on your city or local community will give rise to social interaction.

-Wearable AR Tech Will Unlock Hands-Free Gaming
+How Will Wearable AR Tech Change The Gaming Landscape?

-NFTs and Blockchain in Location-Based Worlds
+Can We Integrate NFTs and Blockchain in AR Worlds?

 Though still controversial, blockchain and NFTs may play a bigger role in the future of AR games.
 Items earned in one location could be traded globally or carried between games, forming part of an interconnected multiverse of AR titles.